The Legend of Tarzan (film): Plot

 At the Berlin Conference of 1884–1885, King Leopold II of Belgium claims the Congo Basin.
 Five years later, after accruing massive debts in exploiting the resources of the Congo Free State, Leopold sends his envoy Léon Rom to secure the fabled diamonds of Opar.
 The expedition is massacred by warriors led by Chief Mbonga, who offers Rom diamonds in exchange for Tarzan.

 The man once called "Tarzan", The Rt Hon.
 John Clayton, Earl of Greystoke, has left Africa for his estate in Britain with his American wife Jane.
 John's parents survived a shipwreck only to die in Africa, where their child, as a baby, was adopted by the Mangani, a race of apes.

 John is offered an invitation from Leopold to visit Boma.
 The Prime Minister, The 3rd Marquess of Salisbury, and George Washington Williams (the American envoy) explain that Leopold is defaulting on his loans, and a visit from John – whose exploits as Tarzan made him a celebrity – would secure Britain's influence in the Congo.
 John, however, refuses and leaves the meeting.
-George later approaches John, reveals his suspicions that Leopold is sanctioning slavery and persuades John to accompany him to the Congo as a credible witness to discover the truth.
+George later approaches John, reveals his suspicions that Leopold is sanctioning slavery, and persuades John to accompany him to the Congo as a credible witness to discover the truth.

 John, Jane, and George journey to the Congo, circumventing Rom and his corrupt financier Mr. Frum, and are welcomed by the Kuba village of Clayton and Jane's youth.
 Rom and his men arrive during the night and capture the villagers, killing Chief Muviro, taking John prisoner, and taking the Chief's son Wasimbu along with other young men to serve as porters.
 George rescues John, but Jane and the captive villagers are taken aboard Rom's steamship.
 Rom turns out to have arranged John's invitation from Leopold to deliver him to Mbonga.

-Pursuing the steamship, John, George, and the village's remaining warriors seize a train carrying Belgian and other European soldiers along with enslaved Congolese.
+Pursuing the steamship, John, George, and the village's remaining warriors seize a train carrying Belgian and other European soldiers in askari uniforms along with enslaved Congolese.
 An engineer informs them of Rom's plan to take over the Congo, sanctioned by Leopold: using slave labor, Rom has built forts across the region, linked by railway and river travel, for an army of 20,000 mercenaries soon to arrive.
 With Leopold bankrupt, Rom needs Opar's diamonds to pay for the army.